microsoft/service-fabric-yarp/README.md

 ## Deploy it using PowerShell

-After either downloading the sfapp package from the releases or cloning the repo and building, you need to adjust the configuration settings to meet to your needs (this means changing settings in Settings.xml, ApplicationManifest.xml and any other changes needed).
+After either downloading the SF app package from the releases or cloning the repo and building, you need to adjust the configuration settings to meet to your needs (this means changing settings in Settings.xml, ApplicationManifest.xml and any other changes needed).

 >If you need a quick test cluster, you can deploy a test Service Fabric managed cluster following the instructions from here: [SFMC](https://docs.microsoft.com/en-us/azure/service-fabric/quickstart-managed-cluster-template), or via this template if you already have a client certificate and thumbprint available: [Deploy](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure-Samples%2Fservice-fabric-cluster-templates%2Fmaster%2FSF-Managed-Basic-SKU-1-NT%2Fazuredeploy.json)